MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/add-app-solution-default.md

 Take the following considerations into account before you decide to create canvas apps and cloud flows in a solution by default.

-- Your Dataverse environment capacity consumption and related cost may increase.
+- Your Dataverse environment capacity consumption and related cost might increase.

 - Known solution limitations related to canvas apps still apply to canvas apps created in solutions by default.